List of countries | Ranking

 Major lakes (area sq km)

-the most populous Palestinian communities in the West Bank are located in the central ridge and western half of its territory; Jewish settlements are located throughout the West Bank, the most populous in the Seam Zone -- between the 1949 Armistice Line and the separation barrier -- and around Jerusalem
+The most populous Palestinian communities in the West Bank are concentrated in the central ridge and the western half of the territory.
+Jewish settlements are dispersed throughout the West Bank, with the highest population density found in the Seam Zone, which lies between the 1949 Armistice Line and the separation barrier, as well as around Jerusalem.
+Natural hazards

 People and Society